camunda/camunda-docs/docs/self-managed/platform-deployment/docker.md

 \*\* Only relevant when `CAMUNDA_OPTIMIZE_DATABASE` has the value `opensearch`.

 :::note
-Setting `CAMUNDA_OPTIMIZE_DATABASE` to `opensearch` is currently only possible for `ccsm` mode.
-Moreover, OpenSearch support in Optimize is limited to data import and the raw data report.
+OpenSearch support in Optimize is limited to data import and the raw data report.
 The remaining functionality will be delivered with upcoming patches.
 :::

 Like for example this `docker-compose` configuration: